 Domestic cats (Felis catus) came into existence about 10,000 years ago, when humans began farming.
 According to scientists, cats are one of the only animals who domesticated themselves.
 Evolutionary research shows that the natural habitat of cats is outdoors in close proximity to humans.
 In fact, it wasn’t until the 1940sand the invention of cat litterthat “indoors only” for cats was even a concept.

-Trap-Neuter-Return is the humane, effective approach to addressing community cat populations.
-Through TNR cats are humanely trapped, spayed or neutered and vaccinated.
-The tip of one ear is painlessly removed to indicate the cats are part of a TNR program.
+Trap-Neuter-Vaccinate-Return is the humane, effective approach to addressing community cat populations.
+Through TNVR cats are humanely trapped, spayed or neutered and vaccinated.
+The tip of one ear is painlessly removed to indicate the cats are part of a TNVR program.
 They are then returned to their outdoor homes where they live and thrive, ending the cycle of producing new litters of kittens.

-TNR is good public policy.
+TNVR is good public policy.
 It reduces animal shelter intake, “euthanasia” numbers and calls to animal control agencies, which saves tax dollars.
-Hundreds of communities have adopted official TNR ordinances and policies, and thousands more conduct grassroots, volunteer-led TNR programs.
+Hundreds of communities have adopted official TNVR ordinances and policies, and thousands more conduct grassroots, volunteer-led TNVR programs.
 Those numbers continue to grow because the programs have proven successful in a wide variety of environments.

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 Separated they live in Bookmarksgrove right at the coast